 The code contains unique identifiers which can include a code for the donor, grant, project, location etc. This helps identify the sources of an organization’s revenue, and it shows how efficiently the organization is using those revenues for their designated purpose.
 Proper fund accounting highlights areas of strength and weakness, and it provides transparency for external audiences.

 Nonprofits just need to get past the idea that everything they do should be classified as a separate fund.

 Purpose Behind Fund Accounting

-The purpose of using fund accounting is it allows a nonprofit to manage the diverse streams of revenue that they receive and to monitor the restrictions often attached to that revenue.
-By breaking up an entity’s finances into appropriate funds, fund accounting enables organizations to keep the revenues that it receives in the proper categories and prevents those revenues from being spent on inappropriate expenses.
+Its purpose is to allow a nonprofit to manage the diverse streams of revenue they receive and monitor the restrictions often attached to revenue.
+By breaking up an entity’s finances into appropriate funds, fund accounting enables organizations to keep revenue it receives in the proper categories and prevent revenue from being spent on inappropriate expenses.
 Each fund will have its own revenue and expense report, its own excess or deficiency calculation and its own balance sheet.

 The Financial Accounting Standards Board (FASB) has issued new rules for nonprofit which went into effect December, 2017.
 The new rules simplify the treatment of net assets.
 Under the new rules the Statement of Financial Position will only have two classes of “Net Assets” — net assets with donor restrictions and net assets without donor restrictions.